 Our total cost of revenue consists of cost of product revenue and cost of services revenue.
-Our cost of revenue includes personnel costs, which consist of salaries, bonuses, and share-based compensation associated with our operations and global customer support organizations.
+Our cost of revenue includes costs paid to our third-party contract manufacturer and personnel costs, which consist of salaries, bonuses, and share-based compensation associated with our operations and global customer support organizations.
 Our cost of revenue also includes allocated costs, which consist of certain facilities, depreciation, benefits, recruiting, and information technology costs that we allocate based on headcount.